 - The existence of customized or specialized services that require specialist knowledge

 - VIP/criticality status of users.

 Centralized Service Desk

-A possible opportunity is to reduce the number of service desks by merging them into a single location (or into a smaller number of locations) by having the staff into one or more centralized service desk structures.
+An opportunity is to reduce the number of service desks by merging them into an individual location (or into a smaller number of locations) by having the staff into one or more centralized service desk structures.

 This might be more efficient and cost-effective to allow fewer overall staff to deal with a higher volume of calls and can also lead to higher skill levels through greater familiarization from the more frequent occurrence of events.